justineDelo/forensics_B6/README.md

 > 	-f : to change the value of threshold to consider that there are too few fucntions, default value is 10
 > 	NB : -p -w : it prints only the anomalies for the packer signs

+## Principle

+It uses mainly the information that can be read in the headers thanks to the _lief_ library and the _readelf_ command.
 #### Authors
 The authors of this program are Justine DELOMENIE and Paul FOURNIER.
 It was done in a project for the Forensics Eurecom course.